 Summer jobs and part-time work while at medical school

-This page explains how a summer job or part-time work in a relevant post can be of benefit in your medical studies and future career.
-It gives a few examples of suitable roles and provides links to further information.
+A summer job or part-time work can really benefit your medical studies and future career.
+Get some examples of roles that you could do.

 Both summer jobs and part-time work can give you useful experience.
-If you want to work during the term, remember that your main focus should be on your studies.
+But if you want to work during the term, remember that your main focus should still be on your studies.
 As tough as it might be, don’t sacrifice your long-term career goal to earn some extra money.

 All sorts of jobs can help you develop your transferable skills and provide you with an income.
 However, working in a health-related role would be particularly useful in the future.
 Depending on your job, it could: